You can take nifedipine before or after meals. Do not bite, chew or break the tablets/capsules.

 Nifedipine is available as 'short-acting' capsules (which are taken three times daily) and also as modified-release tablets and capsules (which are taken once or twice daily).
 Short-acting capsules are generally prescribed to treat Raynaud's, whilst the modified-release tablets and capsules are prescribed for people with high blood pressure or angina.
 Modified-release tablets and capsules have letters such as 'XL', 'LA', 'SR', 'MR', or 'Retard' after their brand name - these release nifedipine slowly and evenly throughout the course of the day.

-Nifedipine is also available in combination with a medicine called atenolol.
-Brand names are Beta-Adalat® and Tenif®.
-Combinations such as these help to reduce the total number of tablets you need to take each day.
+Nifedipine is also available in combination with a medicine called atenolol - for example, in Tenif® capsules.
+This combination helps to reduce the total number of tablets/capsules you need to take each day.

 Before taking nifedipine

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking nifedipine it is important that your doctor knows:

 - If you have any heart problems (other than angina or high blood pressure).